-Can you use virtual reality to teach school students?
-We will investigate this as we bring our interactive
+Can you use virtual reality (VR) to teach school students?
+We will investigate this as we bring our we bring our interactive visualization into reality and see what happens when it is used for pupils between the ages of thirteen and eighteen.
+This is done in collaboration with Universeum,

 We will also test the visualization with city planners and decision makers.
-What can they learn from the virtual reality experience, and how could it potentially affect their decision on urban planning?
-The goals in work package 5 include:
+What can they learn from the VR experience, and how could it potentially affect their decision on urban planning?